 He’s clear on what he views as his ultimate choice in partner.
 He knows more about his own issues, and has had the opportunity to work things out with other women.
 He’s had both good and bad relationships, and has mastered some form of communication style.
 He’s seen reactivity and he’s known ease.
 He’s challenged himself with stepping up to the plate and he’s exercised his options to leave an unworkable situation.

-This is the best age for a relationship with a younger man.
-The thirties aren’t the only age an older woman can find love with a younger man; it’s just a lot easier.
+This is the best age for a relationship with a younger man in his 20’s.
+The 30’s aren’t the only age an older woman can find love with a younger man; it’s just a lot easier.